-Species of Woodboring Beetles in UK
+Species of Woodboring Beetles in the UK

 Death Watch Beetle (Xestobium rufovillosum)

 The Death Watch Beetle is native to Britain and prefers hard timbers such as oak, chestnut and beech.
 The wood must be partially infected by fungi for a beetle to lay eggs on it.
 Its body is oval in shape and dark grey in colour.
 On average, an adult beetle is 7 mm long.
-The larva is creamy-white, with yellow head and black mandibles.
+The larva is creamy-white, with a yellow head and black mandibles.
 It is also the largest of all woodworm—up to 11 mm long.
 This woodborer rarely uses its wings and almost never flies.

 Image by: Gilles San Martin